bcgsc/AMPlify/README.md

 ### AMP discovery
 * Additional scripts and data for the AMP discovery pipeline that has been utilized for bullfrog genome mining are provided in `auxiliary/amp_discovery_pipeline` (added in v1.0.1).
 Parameters for GMAP and MAKER2 are described in the Methods section of the [manuscript](https://doi.org/10.1186/s12864-022-08310-4).

 * Additional scripts and data for the AMP mining workflow that has been utilized to mine novel AMPs from the UniProtKB/Swiss-Prot database are provided in `auxiliary/amp_mining_workflow` (added in v2.0.0).
-The input data and result files are publicly accessible through a Zenodo repository at https://doi.org/10.5281/zenodo.8133088.
+Detailed methods can be found in the [manuscript](https://doi.org/10.1101/2024.05.24.595811).
+The input data and result files are publicly accessible through a [Zenodo repository](https://doi.org/10.5281/zenodo.8133088).

 ### Author